-You must apply FIF tax rules if you hold over $50,000 in FIF investments.
-This rule requires you to choose from one of two methods to calculate your taxable income on each FIF investment you own.
-I won’t get into detail into the calculations, but fortunately InvestNow and services like Sharesight can perform the calculations for you, or you can use IRD’s calculator.
+You must apply FIF tax rules if the cost of your FIF investments (including brokerage and foreign exchange fees) exceeds $50,000 NZD at any time of the tax year.
+This rule requires you to choose from one of two methods to calculate your taxable income on all of your FIF investments.
+I won’t get into detail into the calculations, but fortunately InvestNow and services like Sharesight can perform the calculations for you, or you can use IRD’s calculator or Money King NZ’s basic calculator to get a rough idea.
 The two methods are (copied from InvestNow’s tax guide):

 Fair Dividend Rate (FDR) – 5% of the opening market value at the beginning of the income year, plus a quick sale adjustment if you bought and then subsequently sold units in the same fund during the year.

 Once you have selected a method, and calculated your taxable income, you will need to pay tax on that income at your marginal tax rate.
-You also must apply the same calculation method across all your FIF investments for the year E.g. you can’t use the FDR method on one fund, and CV on another fund.
+You must apply the same calculation method across all your FIF investments for the year e.g. you can’t use the FDR method on one asset, and CV on another asset.